+Cyber security and cyber defense sound a lot alike.
+Some people even prefer to call the latter cyber security defense.
+However, they’re not the same.
 I recently had the chance to respond to a LinkedIn post from Larry Cole about terminology for Cyber Security vs Cyber Defense.
 The conversation with Larry really hits home regarding what we are all doing with technology and services: defending what we consider valuable.
 I think we have all been wrong in calling it Cyber Security.
 It’s time to start saying Cyber Defense and act accordingly.

+In this article, we’ll cover the cyber defense definition and how it interacts with cyber security.
 Let’s consider the impact of the distributed encryption attacks like WannaCry, Petya, NotPetya and all the other variants.
 They have been using encryption offensively to attack what we consider valuable: the information that we use and technology to create, distribute, and enrich ourselves in both a corporate or personal way.

-Before we go too much farther, let’s clarify some definitions for “Security” and “Defense” so we can use that to drive the rest of this post.
+Before we go too much further, let’s clarify some definitions for “Security” and “Defense” so we can use that to drive the rest of this post.
 For fun, let’s also throw in one more word: “Attack.”